KushalRoyChowdhury/ChatBuddy/README.md

     -   Node.js with Express.
     -   @google/genai SDK

+---

 ## 🚀 Getting Started

 To use ChatBuddy locally, you'll need to set up both the frontend and the backend.
-For self-hosting with cloud sync capabilities, which is powered by the Google Drive API, a Google Cloud project with OAuth credentials is required.
+For self-hosting with cloud sync capabilities, which is powered by the Google Drive API, a Google Cloud project with OAuth2 Consent Setup is required.

 ### Prerequisites